elbaih101/Cucumber_Selenium_POC_Workframe/documentations/parralelExcution.md

 # Parallel Test Execution Documentation

-This documentation outlines the classes and their roles in managing user sessions and executing tests in parallel using Cucumber and TestNG in the Nazeel Project.
+This documentation outlines the classes and their roles in managing user sessions and executing tests in parallel using Cucumber and TestNG in the  Project.

 ### Reference
 -  [parralel web Driver Maager](driverManager.md)